May 2, 2014 -- quicklist: 1title: Experts Warn Michelangelo’s David Could Topple

 Individual complaints were not detailed on the DOE website and the government emphasized that the schools were under investigation, but there was "absolutely zero presumption" of guilt.

-Soccer fever is set to overtake the country again in 2016, when America plays host to a special 16-nation edition of the Copa America in celebration of the tournament's centennial.
+text: Soccer fever is set to overtake the country again in 2016, when America plays host to a special 16-nation edition of the Copa America in celebration of the tournament's centennial.

 The Confederation of South American Football and the Confederation of North, Central American and Caribbean Association Football made the announcement Thursday, according to the AP.